 • Design and development of low-cost, high-energy and safe electrode materials (anode and cathode) for rechargeable Li/Na-ion Batteries.

-2. performance improvement of next-gen electrode compounds (e.g., Co-free layered oxides, Li-rich oxides, LiSICON, NaSICON, Silicon/Carbon-based anode, etc.).
+2. Improve the performance of next-generation electrode materials, such as Co-free layered oxides, Li-rich oxides, LiSICON, NaSICON, and silicon/carbon-based anodes.

 Selected references: